Non-native plants and weeds

 Weedbusters is an awareness and action program that aims to protect Queensland's environment, agriculture and other industries from weeds.

-We are working with the community to monitor how non-native plants are introduced and naturalised in Queensland and to detect potential new weeds.
+We are working with the community and Biosecurity Queensland to monitor how non-native plants are introduced and naturalised in Queensland and to detect potential new weeds through the Weed Spotters’ Queensland Network.

 Naturalised species are those that have successfully established themselves outside their native habitat by reproducing there without cultivation or human intervention.

 Many species have become naturalised in Queensland since European settlement.
 Most originated outside Australia and were imported for food, fodder, as ornamentals, or by accident.
-A few are native species that have spread to new areas.
+A few are native species that have spread to new areas outside their natural distributional range.

-- naturalised species are increasing at a rate of approximately 10 new species each year
+- Naturalised species are increasing at a rate of approximately 10 new species becoming established each year

-- there are 1,303 naturalised species.
-More than 100 of these are declared pests and there are an additional 356 species listed as doubtfully naturalised.
+- There are 1,326 species naturalised in Queensland (2016 data).
+More than 100 of these are declared pests and there are an additional 360 species listed as doubtfully naturalised.

 Find out more about the Four Tropical Weeds Eradication Program and the 6 weed species it targets.